 On April 9, 2021 the Company received \$131,440 from Citizens Business Bank as the second tranche loan under the PPP Loan.
-The maximum term of the PPP Loan is five - years and bears interest at a rate of 1.00% per annum.
+The maximum term of the PPP Loan is five years and bears interest at a rate of 1.00% per annum.
 Monthly principal and interest payments are deferred for sixteen months.
 Under the terms of the CARES Act, PPP loan recipients can apply for and be granted forgiveness for all or a portion of loan granted under the PPP.
 Such forgiveness will be determined, subject to limitations, based on the use of loan proceeds for payment of payroll costs and any payments of mortgage interest, rent, and utilities.
-However, no assurance is provided that forgiveness for any portion of the PPP Loan will be obtained.
+The Company has applied for forgiveness of all of the loan granted under the PPP and forgiveness of the PPP has been granted effective August 22, 2022.
+The Company recognized a gain from the forgiveness of the PPP loan that is included in other miscellaneous income on the statement of operations.

-The interest expense during the three months ended March 31, 2022 and 2021 was \$09 and \$51, respectively.
-As of March 31, 2022 and December 31, 2021, the accumulated interest on PPP Loan was \$1,292 and \$983, respectively.
+The interest expense during the three and nine months ended September 30, 2022 was \$31 and \$1,000, respectively.
+The interest expense during the three and nine months ended September 30, 2021 was \$360 and \$659, respectively As of September 30, 2022 and December 31, 2021, the accumulated interest on PPP Loan was \$0 and \$983, respectively.